-CIS 115 Introduction to Programming and Logic 2 3 0 3
+CIS 115 Introduction to Programming and Logic

-Prerequisites: Satisfactory scores on the college placement tests or DMA 010, DMA 020, DMA

-030, DMA 040, DMA 050, DRE 096, and OST 080
+Prerequisites: Satisfactory placement or DMA 010, DMA 020, DMA 030, DMA 040, DMA 050 and DRE 096

 This course introduces computer programming and problem solving in a structured program logic environment.
 Topics include language syntax, data types, program organization, problem solving methods, algorithm design, and logic control structures.
 Upon completion, students should be able to manage files with operating system commands, use top-down algorithm design, and implement algorithmic solutions in a programming language.
 This course has been approved for transfer under the CAA and ICAA as a general education course in Mathematics (Quantitative).